raspberrypilearning/cd-my-favourite-celebrity/en/step_6.md

 --- /collapse ---

 Now that you know the code to put a picture on your website, you probably want to change the picture, right? **If you have a Trinket account** you can follow the instructions below to get your picture on your website.
-If you don't have an account, you can use the rocketship already available on Trinket.
+If you don't have an account, you can use the rocketship already available on Trinket or keep the picture of Maddie.

 + The first thing you will need is, of course, a picture!
 You can either use one you've already got on your computer, such as a photograph you took, or you can get one from the internet.